MannarAmuthan/SimuLogics--Drag-and-Drop-simulator/README.md

 #SimuLogic- Drag and Drop simulator is a java based digital circuit simulator

-#EXE file is uploaded in the repo, this project is currently closed source, soon codes will be released.
+#EXE file is uploaded in the repo